duttaturja/Hospital-Management-System/README.md

 - **GitHub:** [@duttaturja](https://github.com/duttaturja),    [@ProbalSourav](https://github.com/ProbalSourav)

 ---
+Thank You for visiting our repository!
+Feel free to contribute to this repository while submitting a Pull Request.
+Follow and star will be appreciated <3
+___

 This README provides all essential details for understanding, installing, and contributing to the **Hospital Management System** project.